The front page states that the book was printed in Rouen by Guillaume de la Mare, but there is no indication of what year.

 The last line of Death to the female fool is changed to: »Aussi bien danse sot que sotte«.

-The text also shows that Rouen is closer to the edition from ca. 1600 than to the 1531 edition.
-E.g. the halberdier is called »Lauenturier« in 1531, but »L'Aduanturier« in ca. 1600 and Rouen.
-Death's call to the hermit (which originally was directed backwards to the clerk), goes: »Hermite point ne fault faire refus« in 1531, but »Hermitte ne faictes refus« and »Hermite ne faites refus« in ca. 1600 and Rouen.
+The text also shows that Rouen is closer to the edition from 1641 than to the 1531 edition.
+E.g. the halberdier is called »Lauenturier« in 1531, but »L'Aduanturier« in ca. 1600 and Rouen (in the 1641 edition the A is missing: »L'duanturier«).
+Death's call to the hermit (which originally was directed backwards to the clerk), goes: »Hermite point ne fault faire refus« in 1531, but »Hermitte ne faictes refus« and »Hermite ne faites refus« in ca. 1600, 1641 and Rouen.

 The book contains not just the men's and women's dance, but also a long row of other edifying texts, that we know from the books in Paris, Troyes and Lyon.
 Besides the legend of the three living and three dead (two versions), and La dance aux aveugles all three books declare on the front page that they contain "The discussion between body and soul", "The lament of the damned soul", "Exhortation to live well and die well", "The life of the evil Antichrist", "The 15 signs" and "Judgment".

-This is formally correct, but the versions from Troyes ca. 1600 and Rouen also contain two texts that are not announced on the frontpage, viz.: "les signes precedens du iugements general" and "dictions et proverbs de la mort".
+This is formally correct, but the versions from Troyes ca. 1600, 1641 and Rouen also contain two subjects that are not announced on the frontpage, viz.: "les signes precedens du iugements general" and "dictions et proverbs de la mort".
 In fact the versions from ca. 1600 and Rouen are fully identical except that some of the texts towards the end have not been illustrated with stock woodcuts.

 Based on content and text we must conclude that the estimate of "the beginning of the 1500ies" does not hold water.
 The book is from after 1531 (and maybe even later than 1600), but at any rate closer to 1600 than to 1531.